 Can Orthotics Help My Feet?

 We are often asked about orthotics to go in people’s shoes.
-They want to know if orthotics might help them with foot pain or with walking.
+They want to know if orthotics or custom insoles might help them with foot pain or with walking.

 It is important that before any intervention like this, you have a diagnosis which relates to the pain or difficulty you are having.
-We will not advise orthotics unless they are part of a treatment plan for a particular condition.
+We will not advise orthotic insoles unless they are part of a treatment plan for a particular condition.

 Types of Orthotics

 Orthotics come in lots of different types and shapes.
 The best orthotic insoles depend on a number of things.
 Ready made orthotics will be specifically modified to your foot shape, to your footwear, to your type of activity, or to the difficulty that you’re having.
 Custom made orthotics may be necessary, particularly if you have different size or shaped feet, or an ongoing problem that will require long term use.
 Sports orthotics and orthotics for children need a number of careful considerations to ensure the prescription is comfortable and effective.

 To make Custom Orthotics we will take a 3D laser scan of your feet, then spend time developing a prescription which specifies the particular features we require.
 We have them produced at Footwork Podiatric Laboratory, who we’ve been working with now for over 20 years.
 They will either be 3D printed or milled from a piece of foam with extra soft or firm materials added as is required.